ShaogangRen/GAN_Implicit_Likelihood_Estimation/readme.md

 # GAN Implicit likelihood estimation

-pytorch demo  implementation of paper [Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection, WWW2020]
+PyTorch demo  implementation of paper [Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection, WWW2020]

 ## Citation
 If it is useful for your research or work, please cite our paper